The author’s views are entirely his or her own and may not reflect the views of Cirlce of Legal Trust.

 The best way to get results that are not skewed is to use a third party tool.
 MySEOTool.com & BrightLocal.com are a couple tools I’ve used that allow for city-specific tracking and breaks apart local and regular organic rankings.
 If you are still adamant about checking rankings of keywords on a one by one basis check them out.

-Chris Dreyer is the president and founder of Rankings.io, an Internet marketing agency with strong emphasis on law firms.
-Learn more about Attorney Rankings at Rankings.io.
+Chris Dreyer is the president and founder of Attorney Rankings, an Internet marketing agency specifically for law firms.
+Learn more about Attorney Rankings at www.attorneyrankings.org.

 Posts by Chris Dreyer